section-engineering-education/engineering-education/content/articles/password-cracking-with-john-the-ripper/index.md

 Before you begin any hack or password cracking, you should have the following with you:

 - [Kali Linux](https://www.section.io/engineering-education/getting-started-with-kali-linux/) and John the ripper installed on your machine.
 - [Git](https://git-scm.com/downloads) installed on your system.

 ### How to install John the Ripper

-John the Ripper is usually pre-installed in Kali Linux but if you don't have it yet, you can follow the steps below to install it in a Linux based machine.
+John the Ripper is usually pre-installed in Kali Linux but if you don't have it yet, you can follow the steps below to install it on a Linux-based machine.

 If you are facing any challenges with Kali Linux, I suggest you go through [getting started with Kali Linux](https://www.section.io/engineering-education/getting-started-with-kali-linux/) article.